 For me personally, I use the manual, pull option without messing up the wings, but if you don’t want to constantly do that over and over, or you’re worried you’ll forget, the clear film is another option.
 Because it’s clear, it’s hard to see it after awhile.
 You can get this in any supermarket and it’s used for foods, but you could also pick it up in a hardware store too.

-5) As always, the anker wire.
+5) As always, the anker wire for better connection:

-It’s an extremely cheap accessory and far more reliable to use than with the standard wire that comes with your MP 2 (Zoom).
+It’s an extremely cheap accessory and far more reliable to use than with the standard wire that comes with your Mavic 2 (Zoom).
 You can get it in 3-6 feet lengths, but as always make sure you select the right set up that works with your phone (Android or iPhone).

-As of now, these 5 accessories are awesome to have with your MP 2 (or Zoom) and I would say at least 3 of them are mandatory as far as I see this.
+As of now, these 5 accessories are awesome to have with your Mavic 2 (or Zoom) and I would say at least 3 of them are mandatory as far as I see this.
 I’m not the type to say you need the usual recommendations such as ND filters or landing gear, those other accessories are all up to you to use or not, but I have you my 5 that I’d strongly recommend.